 Before working full-time, in 2019 I visited 1) Institut Jean Nicod, École Normale Supérieure, 2) Centre for the Future of Intelligence, University of Cambridge, and 3) Institute of Philosophy, School of Advanced Study, London.
 These visitings are partially funded by Royal Institute of Philosophy.
 I also often visited U.C.
 Berkeley's Department of Philosophy.
 I was also a steering committee member of iCog (2016-2022), and became an associate editor of The Brains Blog recently (2022-).

-I am a SSNaP fellow at Duke Institute for Brain Sciences (2017-8), a philosopher-in-residence of UCL Action and Body Lab at Institute of Cognitive Neuroscience (2015-), and a PhD candidate at UCL Department of Philosophy (2015-).
+I was a SSNaP fellow at Duke Institute for Brain Sciences (2017-8), a philosopher-in-residence of UCL Action and Body Lab at Institute of Cognitive Neuroscience (2015-9), a recognised student at Department of Philosophy, University of Oxford (2018), and a PhD student at UCL Department of Philosophy (2015-8).

 Sample Publications (More in MY WORK):

 Philosophy of Perception (expected 2023, in Mandarin 知覺哲學), Taipei: San Min Book Co., Ltd. (三民出版)